haskell/haskell-language-server/docs/contributing/contributing.md

 #### Why are some components excluded from automatic formatting?

 - `test/testdata` and `test/data` are excluded because we want to test formatting plugins.
-- `hie-compat` is excluded because we want to keep its code as close to GHC as possible.

 ## Plugin tutorial